 Late fall has become the traditional time of year for many employers to offer enrollment for health benefits coverage, tying in with the open enrollment period for Affordable Care Act health plans.
 But whenever you offer health plan enrollment for your employees, consider adding enrollment for all other benefits at the same time, including 401(k) plans, flexible spending accounts, gym memberships or any other benefits that require enrollment.
 That way, employees know they can put in the time once a year to make selections and they likely won't have to worry about it again for 12 months.

-If you want to encourage employees to take the enrollment period seriously, start with these best practices.
-You'll get their attention, provide the information they need and help them get the plans that best suit them.
-And remember that the extra work you put into these efforts now will pay off later when employees are happy with your organization's offerings.
+If you start with these best practices, you'll get the attention of your employees, provide the information they need and help them get the plans that best suit them.
+And remember – the extra work you put into these efforts now will pay off later when employees are happy with your organization's offerings.